- PlushCare

 Learn about food poisoning

-Older adults, pregnant women, and those with compromised immune systems are more at risk to catch food poisoning.
+Very young babies, older adults, pregnant women, and those with compromised immune systems are more at risk of complications caused by food poisoning.
 Those with weakened immune systems are more at risk to catch foodborne germs.

 Food poisoning causes